-Holland & Holland, a firearms company from England, developed in 1912 the .375 H&H Magnum, a cartridge that would eventually come to be called the “Queen of the Medium Bores.”
-The cartridge was specifically designed for hunting big game in Africa.
-The design was successful, as the cartridge is sufficient to harvest any large game animal on the continent, including the Big Five species.
-Although this cartridge has been around for over one hundred years, it still warrants respect, and is often chosen by both professional hunters and sportsmen.
-The .375 is the base of Holland and Holland's most popular cartridge, the .300 H&H Magnum.
+Holland & Holland, a firearms company from England, developed the .375 H&H Magnum in 1912 – a cartridge that would eventually come to be called the “Queen of the Medium Bores.”
+The .375 H&H Mag was specifically designed for hunting big game in Africa, and it was successful.
+The cartridge is sufficient to harvest any large game animal on the continent, including the Big Five species.
+Although it's been around for over 100 years, it still warrants respect, and is often chosen by both professional hunters and sportsmen.
+The .375 is the base of Holland & Holland's most popular cartridge, the .300 H&H Magnum.

 A significant advantage to shooting the .375 H&H Magnum is that independent of bullet weight, the same flat trajectory is maintained.
-Therefore, if a hunter wants to change to a different bullet weight for a different hunting situation, the impact point will stay mostly the same.
-Hunters are provided with the ability to choose bullets with different weights quickly and not need to worry about a change in the point of impact.
+Therefore, if a hunter wants to switch bullet weights depending on the hunting situation, the impact point will mostly stay the same.
+Hunters are provided with the ability to choose bullets with different weights quickly, without the need to worry about a change in the point of impact.

 The .375 H&H Magnum cartridge was only the second belted magnum design.
-The belted design and case shoulder with a gentle slope allowed for the use of higher pressure loadings but still made case extraction easy.
-This tremendously boosted the popularity of the .375 H&H Magnum for use in tropical climates like those found in Africa and India.
+This belted design and case shoulder with a gentle slope allowed for the use of higher pressure loadings, but still made case extraction easy.
+Because of this, the popularity of the .375 H&H Magnum was tremendously boosted – especially for use in tropical climates like those found in Africa and India.

-Soon after being introduced in Europe, the .375 H&H Magnum arrived in America and began gaining adherents among the hunters there.
-The .375 H&H boasted sufficient power to harvest all North American large game animals.
-Winchester, in 1925, was the first U.S. company to manufacture a rifle chambered for .375 H&H Magnum.
-Even now, Winchester produces their iconic Model 70 rifle chambered for the .375 H&H Magnum.
+Soon after being introduced in Europe, the .375 H&H Magnum arrived in America and began gaining adherents among the hunters there, where it boasted sufficient power to harvest all North American large game animals.
+In 1925, Winchester was the first U.S. company to manufacture a rifle chambered for .375 H&H Magnum – including their iconic Model 70 rifle to this day.